LazyRen/2018-Operating-Systems/proj_shell/README.md

 ### sig_fn()

-This function is called only when "quit" command is received.<br/>
+This function is called when "quit" command is received or child wants to terminate it self due to the error.<br/>
-Child process will raise SIGINT to parent process which will invoke this function.<br/>
+At the receive of "quit", child process will raise SIGINT to parent process which will invoke this function for the parent process.<br/>
 It Simply waits for any remaining child process to finish after all commands are executed, terminate shell program.
+If execvp is failed for the child process, it will raise SIGINT for itself. sig_fn will make process terminate immediately since wait(NULL) will return -1 immediately.

 # Screenshots